Neuro-Optometric Evaluations

 Online Vendor Disclaimer

-Step 3 – Neuro-Optometry Evaluation (1-1.5 hours)
+Step 3 – Neuro-Optometry Evaluation (1 hour-1.5 hours)

 • A problem-oriented evaluation of vision & eye health that may have been affected by damage to the eyes and/or central nervous system (brain).
 The assessment typically assesses the visual, oculo-motor (eye movements & eye teaming of both eyes), and focusing skills important to allow for clear, single, and comfortable vision in our everyday lives.